 Male or Female; 18 yrs or more; Mature; High school graduate; English (speaking).
 Can communicate effectively, professionally, and politely with others.
-Positive attitude and strong work ethic are necessary because occasionally hours will be long and the weather can be warm and humid.
+Positive attitude and strong work ethic are necessary because occasionally hours will be long and the weather can be warm and humid or pouring down rain.

 Interest / Motivation

 Participants should have a very high interest in learning about snakes or other reptiles and wildlife local to the Krabi, Thailand area.
-Interns should have an insatiable desire to learn more because the opportunity is what makes this internship the best in the world.
+Interns should have an insatiable desire to learn more because the opportunity to be exposed to such a variety of wildlife here is what makes this internship one of the best in the world.

 Students coming for the internship should be comfortable handling non-venomous snakes and other reptiles on a daily basis or be willing to learn.
 We are really looking for people with a very strong interest in the subject.
 College doesn’t matter.
 Experience doesn’t matter.
 The key is the desire to learn.

 Participants should be able to walk around in warm, humid weather.
-June temperatures in our area are around 29-30°C (84-86°F) average.
-In July, temperatures cool a bit and typically around 28°C (82°F).
+June temperatures in our area are around 29-30°C (84-86°F) on average.
+In July, temperatures cool a bit and are typically around 28°C (82°F).
 October is cooler, around 26°C (79°F).
-Participants should have no problem walking for a couple of hours on flat ground, and trail hiking up small hills of 500 meters elevation occasionally.
+Participants should have no problem walking for a couple of hours on flat ground, and trail hiking up small hills of 500 meters elevation occasionally (and slowly).
 No limiting medical conditions.
 Healthy, with no life-threatening illnesses or known allergies that may be exacerbated in Thailand.

 You will need either comprehensive health insurance which covers your stay in Thailand or, cash available to pay for treatment in case of an accident (around $3,000 USD in case of venomous snakebite).
 You’ll be required to sign a waiver stating you have one or the other.